Our Mission:

 Horticulturist

-Karen came to us after four years at the Morris-Jumel Mansion in New York City where she maintained the 1.8 acre public park, offering a summer Garden Camp and leading many garden craft and volunteer workshops throughout the year.
-She did her professional studies as a John Nally Intern at Wave Hill in the Bronx and with the Horticultural Society of NY as a Rikers Island GreenHouse Program intern.
-Through interning and volunteering Karen found her passion for gardening in public spaces and she finds it a privilege to teach and spread her enthusiasm for all living things.
+Karen came to us in 2018 after four years at the Morris-Jumel Mansion in New York City where she maintained the 1.8 acre public park and gardens, offering a summer youth Garden Camp and leading many garden education and volunteer workshops throughout the year.
+She did her professional studies as a John Nally Intern at Wave Hill in the Bronx, with the Horticultural Society of NY as a Rikers Island GreenHouse Program intern, and as a student at the New York Botanical Gardens.
+Through interning and volunteering Karen found her passion for gardening in public spaces, and she finds it a privilege to teach and spread her enthusiasm for all living things.

 In her other life Karen is a professional violist who has a diverse performance career.